Basement Renovation Guide

 |---|---|---|---|

-Before signing: Are you registered with Dubai Municipality?
-Can you show me your trade license?
-What waterproofing specification will you use and what is the warranty?
+Are you registered with Dubai Municipality?
+Can you show your trade license?
+What waterproofing specification and product will you use — and what is the warranty?
 Will permits be applied before work starts?
-Can I see 3 past basement projects in Dubai with contact references?
+Can I see 3 past basement projects in Dubai?
 Do you provide a written contract with itemised scope, timeline, and payment milestones?

 8. How Revive Hub Does Basement Renovation Differently in Dubai

-This section is intentionally educational, not a sales pitch.
-The points below describe how our process is structured and why each step exists — so you can compare it against any other contractor fairly.
+This section describes our process and why each step exists — so you can compare it against any other contractor fairly.
+It is not a sales pitch; it is a process transparency statement.

 |---|---|---|---|